josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🐉_its_not_always_daddy_dragon.md

 - alliances signal
 - mitigation priorities lock

 It reopens the analytical field and forces load to be redistributed where the harm actually lives.

 ---

-## 📡 Cross-References

-- 📿 Vulnerable Data Populations — human risk surfaces
-- 🧟‍♀️ Residual Shadows — long-tail data harm
-- 🧿 Targeting Logic Metadata Signatures — decision fingerprints
-- 🧿 Attribution as Narrative Attack Surface — spoofability
-- 🦑 CRAKEN System — reflexive load mapping

----